toontownlpz/Consistooncy/README.md

-# TTRTextureFixes
+# Consistooncy
- A content pack aiming to fix many inconsistencies and eyesores throughout Toontown Rewritten. :)
+A content pack for Toontown Rewritten, aiming to fix many inconsistencies and eyesores throughout the game.